Prequel: primitive recursion driven; general recursion powered.

 Looking for additional Prequel examples?

-Develop your own Prequel bot to control a team of amoebas.
+Develop a Prequel bot to control a team of amoebas.

-Use the built-in debugger to test your code.
+Use the built-in debugger to test the code.

 Try this programming game here.